AUDIE CORNISH, HOST:

 UNIDENTIFIED MAN: Trayvon did not have to die.

-PROTESTORS: We all know the reason is why.
+UNIDENTIFIED PROTESTERS: (Chanting in unison) We all know the reason is why.
 The whole system is guilty.
 The whole system is guilty.

 LEWIS: George Zimmerman wasn't arrested until a month after the shooting.
 At first, local prosecutors and Sanford police said Zimmerman shot Martin in self-defense, despite Zimmerman seeking out and following Martin as he returned from a convenience store with a bag of Skittles candy and ice tea.
 Florida has a broad Stand Your Ground Law, which permits people who fear for their lives to use deadly force.